-New members of the Clinical Team
+New members of the Clinical Team]

 Mrs Lynn Callaghan, Advanced Nurse Practitioner joined the practice on 1st June 2016.
 Mrs Callaghan will see patients who have an urgent medical condition which has necessitated an emergency same day appointment.
 Mrs Callaghan can diagnose, treat and prescribe medication for minor illnessess, arrange medical certificates, or make referrals to hospital services.
 If they feel that you need to be seen by a GP they will arrange an appointment for you.
 Leaflets with information about their role are available in reception.

 Joanne Cullen joined the team in January 2017.
 Joanne will be working in the out of hours service but is completing her Primary Care Advanced Nurse Training with us.
+Joanne can diagnose, treat and refer.

 Sarah Fitzpatrick joined the nursing team in February 2017.
+We are also delighted to welcome Nicola Nisbet to our nursing team.

 Community Links Practitioner